chez14/gratheus/README.md

     ```shell
     $ chown -R 1001:1001 .data
     ```
-- Then you can `docker-compose up` the nuclear faciltiy.
+- Then you can `docker-compose up` the nuclear facility.

-- After that, you can login to the grafana:
+- After that, you can log in to the grafana:
   - URL: http://localhost
   - Username: `monitoring` (UNLESS you changed the setting on `docker-compose.yml`!)
   - Password: `securePassword` (UNLESS you changed the setting on `docker-compose.yml`!)